gabegush/stock_analysis/README.md

 ## Critical Starting Information

 You must have a CSV file titled "logins.csv" (or other name, if you'd like to change it) for the login system to work.
-Make sure to change the filepath to wherever you have your file.
+Make sure to change the filepath to wherever you have your file (line 570 of wireframe.java).

 You must have a PostgreSQL server created to make any changes to the portfolios.
-Edit the database properties to whatever you'd like, in the methods starting on lines 653 and 680 of wireframe.java.
+Edit the database properties to whatever you'd like, in the methods starting on lines 658 and 685 of wireframe.java.

 You must have a folder titled "resources."
-Add the two .jpg files in the given resources folder to this folder.
+Add the two .jpg files in the given resources folder to this folder. (lines 345 and 564 of wireframe.java).

-You must have internet connection to run analysis.
+You must have a stable internet connection to run stock analysis.

 ## Clarification of Files